rpicard/explore-flask/11-handling_forms.md

 </html>
 ```

-{ SHOULD THE ACTION BE A url_for() CALL?
-SOMETHING ELSE? }

-form.csrf_token prints out the HTML for a hidden field containing a CSRF token.
-WTForms looks for that field when it validates the form.
-We don't actually have to worry about looking for it.
+`{{ form.csrf_token }}` renders a hidden field containing one of those fancy CSRF tokens and WTForms looks for that field when it validates the form.
+We don't have to worry about including any special "is the token valid" logic.
+Hooray!

 #### Custom validators